Last updated on April 10, 2025

 The Process Settings window is a quick way to check the settings, change them on the fly and launch processing, but without seeing the updated image beforehand.
 It shows up when you click the Process button:

-4. In the Corrections section, clicking on Edit will pop out a side panel, where you can modify all the processing settings at will.
+4. In the Corrections section, clicking on the pen icon (top right corner) will pop out a side panel, where you can modify all the processing settings at will.

-5. In the Output section, clicking on Edit will also pop out a side panel, where you will be able to change all the relevant settings.
+5. In the Output section, clicking on the pen icon (top right corner) will also pop out a side panel, where you will be able to change all the relevant settings.

 6. When you are done editing the settings, click on Apply.
 Click on Cancel if you change your mind.
 In both cases, the right panel will hide.

-7. If you want to start processing with the actual settings and options, click on Process.
+7. If you want to start processing with the actual settings and options, click on Process Now.

 8. If you want to postpone processing, in a batch workflow, click on Add to Queue.

-9. If you click on X, the window will close and no processing will start.
+9. If you click on X (top right corner), the window will close and no processing will start.

 Process with Preview window